Godinhoweverson/PP3_-Hangman_Game/README.md

 2. Asia
 3. Europe

-- If the player enters a letter or number that is not within the given options, they will be informed that their selection is incorrect. it will then be prompted to try again, this time choosing a number between 1 and 3.
+- If the player enters a letter or number that is not within the given options, they will be informed that their selection is incorrect.
+They will then be prompted to try again, this time choosing a number between 1 and 3.

 <img src="docs/features_img/continents_option.png" alt="continents">